 Bedroom 1: Queen bed with wardrobe.

-Bedroom 2: Two single beds and one double bed.
+Bedroom 2: Two single beds.

-Lounge with sofas, TV and DVD player.
+Separate lounge room with sofas, large flat screen TV and DVD player.

-Romantic slow-combustion wood fire
+Romantic slow-combustion wood fire in lounge.

-Extensive DVD library
+Extensive DVD library.

 Optus and Telstra Mobile phone coverage.

-Fluent in English, Cantonese and Mandarin.
+Owners fluent in English, Cantonese and Mandarin.

 The accommodation is a traditional farmers cottage circa 1950 that has been renovated and modernised.
 It has separate lounge, kitchen, dining and bathroom and a slow-combustion wood fire for heating.